travelping/docker-pcap/README.md

 | `FORMAT`      |      `pcapng` |
 | `SNAPLENGTH`  | <deactivated> |

-`IFACE` is the interface tshark should listen on.
+`IFACE` space-separated list of interfaces tshark should listen on.

 `FILTER` contains the filter rules that are passed to tshark.